 HARD HATS ON SUNDAY

 Portaferry people can welcome the New Year with a hot drink, hard hat and hymns - with an exclusive viewing of restoration work at their own arts and heritage centre.
-Portico will host its first 'hard hat' tour of 2015 at 11.30am on 11th January, preceded by an Epiphany service in the church hall.
-The NewQuay singers will present the anthems 'Sleepers Wake For Night Is Flying' and 'When To The Temple Mary Went' along with favourite hymns for Epiphany.
+Portico will host its first 'hard hat' tour of 2015 at 11.30am on 11th January, preceded by an Epiphany service in the church hall at 10.30.
+The anthems, sung by the NewQuay Singers will be 'Sleepers Wake For Night Is Flying' (JS Bach) and 'When To The Temple Mary Went' (J Eccard) along with favourite hymns for Epiphany.
 Everyone welcome!

 ‘Celtic’ art revealed